yarnpkg/rfcs/0000-default-global-symlink-flat-packages.md

 Build Time increases initially but that will be greatly negated by subsequent build of the same project or a different project or when creating new project within the same computer

-Adds complexity to build and generate tar ball files
+Adds complexity to build time

+Create a node_modules link folder to the tar bal file

 # Alternatives
 None

 # Unresolved questions
+None

 Optional, but suggested for first drafts.
 What parts of the design are still TBD?
-Finalizing a semver extension format to represent forks and eventually name tar ball files
+None.